wpilibsuite/allwpilib/design-docs/tunable.md

 - `Tunables` is a static utility class providing convenience factory methods that publish to the root table.
 It is the primary entry point for simple use cases.

-- `TunableConfig` / `TunableOption` carry optional metadata: mutability, robustness, type string, arbitrary JSON properties, and an `onTune` callback.
+- `TunableConfig` / `TunableOption` carry optional metadata: mutability, robustness, type string, JSON-valued properties, whether getter-backed tunables should be read every update, and an `onTune` callback.

 - `TunableRegistry` is the central registry.
 It holds the mapping from path strings to `TunableBackend` instances and is responsible for routing `publish()` calls to the correct backend.

-- `TunableBackend` is a pluggable interface; the NetworkTables-based backend is the standard production backend.  `MockTunableBackend` is provided for unit testing.
+- `TunableBackend` is a pluggable interface.
+In robot code, `RobotBase` registers the NetworkTables backend under the NT `/Tunables` prefix.  `MockTunableBackend` is provided for unit testing.

 - `Selectable<V>` is a `ComplexTunable` that presents a drop-down list of named options and calls an optional listener when the selection changes.